 STUFFED BAKED MUSHROOMS with Nepitella

-On this occasion I cooked dairy free and gluten free, stuffed, baked mushrooms (funghi ripieni or funghi farciti in Italian).
+On this occasion, I prepared stuffed, baked mushrooms (funghi ripieni or funghi farciti in Italian) with the herb called Nepitella.

-Apart from the crumbed cracker biscuits these mushrooms are stuffed with the mushroom stalks, silver beet (or spinach), parsley, garlic, nutmeg, extra virgin olive oil and the herb Nepitella (calamint) that I am growing on my balcony.
-Nepitella is not very well known in Australia but this aromatic herb it is used in Tuscany and Lazio especially for for the preparation of artichokes, mushrooms but also with eggs and other vegetables.
+Apart from the crumbed cracker biscuits, these mushrooms are stuffed with the mushroom stalks, silver beet (or spinach), parsley, garlic, nutmeg, extra virgin olive oil and the herb Nepitella that I am growing on my balcony.

 IMG_2666.jpg